Depth-dependent charge collection profile of pad diodes: Introduction

 \section{Introduction}

 Transient Current Technique (TCT) is a well-known method to study irradiated silicon sensors.
-In one flavour of this technique so-called Top-TCT, the Device Under Test (DUT) is illuminated by $\alpha$-particles \cite{kramberger2002effective, kramberger2002determination,brodbeck2000new} or red-light laser \cite{kraner1993use,beattie1999carrier, fink2006characterization}, and the induced current transient is recorded.
+In one flavour of this technique so-called Top-TCT, the Device Under Test (DUT) is illuminated by $\alpha$-particles \cite{kramberger2002effective, kramberger2002determination,brodbeck2000new} or red light and infra-red (IR) laser \cite{kraner1993use,beattie1999carrier, fink2006characterization}, and the induced current transient is recorded.
 One can determine the collected charge by integrating this transient.
-The result of this measurement is a quantity called "Charge Collection Efficiency" or $CCE$ defined as the ratio between the collected charge by the electrodes and the produced charge inside the sensor.
+The result of this measurement is a quantity called "Charge Collection Efficiency" or CCE defined as the ratio between the collected charge by the electrodes and the produced charge inside the sensor.

 Due to the short absorption depth of $\alpha$-particles and red light in silicon, all electron-hole pairs are generated close to the surface of the diode.
-Therefore, only one of the charge carrier types (electrons or holes) is drifting through the bulk region while the other is collected immediately at the surface implant.
+Therefore, only one of the charge carrier types (electrons or holes) is drifting through the bulk region while the other is collected immediately at the implant.
 The induced signal in the electrodes of the diode is dominated by the charge carrier type which is drifting through the entire bulk and the other type has a minor contribution to the signal.
 As a result, one can study the trapping times of electrons and holes separately using this technique for irradiated sensors.
+Using IR light, one can obtain the overall CCE of irradiated samples with contribution from both electrons and holes.